 Save the Children has been operating in Armenia since 1993.
-In the past 18 years Save the Children has delivered $50 million in relief and development programs to the most vulnerable children and their families in Armenia.
+In the past 19 years Save the Children has delivered $50 million in relief and development programs to the most vulnerable children and their families.
 The vital health, education and social initiatives have helped improve basic conditions of the poorest populations through community-based projects and capacity building of local partners and institutions.
-By involving local NGOs in our programs we help them grow and develop into powerful civil society organizations contributing to the well-being of vulnerable populations in Armenia.

 Save the Children's efforts aim to build a society in which every child attains the right to survival, protection, development and participation.
 To this end, we have implemented child protection and child rights governance initiatives setting out the following main objectives: Strengthening state institutions and mechanisms for the implementation and monitoring of child's rights; advocating for reforms to prevent, identify and address child rights and protection concerns; and increasing awareness and capacity children and civil society actors to push realization of children's rights and their participation in decision making processes.
 Save the Children actively collaborated with central and local government bodies, international and national non-governmental organizations and agencies to protect children's rights under the UN Convention on the Rights of the Child.
 We educated parents and caregivers to ensure that positive parenting approaches are used for children's upbringing.
 An important part of our child protection and child rights governance work, however, has been the participation and leadership of the children themselves.
 To this end, we have actively supported child-led activities that educate and empower children to stand for their rights.